 Punisher's Paintball carries a wide variety of paintball guns.
 All of the most popular brands of paint ball guns can be found here!
-As one of the most important parts of all paintball gear, we have broken down a little information about every brand of paintball markers we have in stock!
+As one of the most important parts of all paintball gear, we have broken down a little information about every brand of markers we have in stock!

-The other type of paintball marker is the electronic paintball gun.
+The other type of paintball marker is the electronic paintball marker.
 These markers use a circuit board and solenoid to fire paintballs and are usually more expensive.
 For this reason, they are the perfect selection for intermediate players and advanced players.
-The electronic board can be either an LED design which uses the flashing of a display light, flash sequences, and different flash colors to tune the paintball gun including fire modes, dwell (how long the solenoid is open), and rate of fire.
-Common guns that feature the LED board include the Planet Eclipse Etha 2, Empire Mini GS, and Dye CZR.
+The electronic board can be either an LED design, as seen on guns, which uses the flashing of a display light, flash sequences, and different flash colors to tune the paintball gun including fire modes, dwell (how long the solenoid is open), and rate of fire.
+Common guns that feature the LED board include the Planet Eclipse Etha 2, Empire Mini GS, and the CZR from Dye Proto.
 The OLED display does the same job as the LED display but is much more user friendly as it has a user interface which gives data on the paintball marker.
 Common settings mentioned above will be adjustable within the OLED screen and some markers may also give the user more intuitive information such as HPR pressure, LPR pressure, shot count, and even game time.
 Oled circuit boards are usually found in expensive paintball guns such as the Shocker Amp, DLX Luxe X, Dye M3+, Dye DSR, Planet Eclipse CS2 Pro, Planet Eclipse Geo 4, Planet Eclipse LV1.6, MacDev Prime XTS, and more.
 Since these guns use technology to fire paintballs, the firing modes are tunable.
 In earlier years, players used different settings to try to cheat in tournament paintball.
 Virtue Paintball was very popular for making aftermarket boards which featured the "gangster mode" and other modes which made it difficult for referees to determine they were not being tournament compliant.

 Fire modes now can be used to adjust your paintball marker to different tournament settings.
-This allows players to pull the trigger a certain amount of times in one second but then have a higher rate of fire (Ramp mode).
+This allows advanced players to pull the trigger a certain amount of times in one second but then have a higher rate of fire (Ramp mode).
 Besides semi automatic, ramp mode may be the most popular mode.
 Ramp mode is most commonly known for 5 or 5.5 trigger pulls per second equating to 10.2 balls per second (BPS).
 This is the ramp setting used in most tournaments as it is the NXL firing mode.
 Other parameters can also be changed like when the ramping will kick in (ramp start), how long can you wait without pulling the trigger and still stay in ramp (ramp restart), and trigger speed necessary to maintain ramping (ramp sustain).
 Advanced players will often set their high end paintball guns in NXL mode and keep it there as most regional tournaments also use this fire mode to be consistent.
 Full auto is also a very common fire mode for intermediate players who play recreationally.

 With electronic paintball guns, there are 2 different overall gun designs.
 The first design is the spool valve.
 The spool valve design uses an air chamber, typically referred to as the volume chamber, to store the air between bolt cycles.
 Usually, the larger the volume chamber, the lower the operating pressure which typically results in a more efficient paintball marker.
 This can be seen in the gamma pro core of the Planet Eclipse CS2 Pro as compared to the gamma core of the Planet Eclipse Gtek 170R.
 The CS2 Pro is slightly more efficient and smoother than the Gtek 170R because the volume chamber is larger in the CS2.
 The spool valve design uses a spool valve within the solenoid of the marker that moves slightly during firing to introduce and retract air.
 A poppet valve on the other hand uses a hammer which eventually hits a pin on the end of the valve.
 The strike of the pin allows for air to be introduced into the bolt system which propels the paintball down the barrel.
 There is currently only one modern day poppet style gun which is the Planet Eclipse LV1.6.
 Other older poppet valve paintball guns include the Bob Long G6R, Planet Eclipse Ego, and MacDev Cyborg 6.